ErikBits/ta-training/README.md

 # About #
 This is an attempt to show the basics of test automation on varying test levels.
 It uses a container to ensure that all dependencies are installed and configured.
-The container runs on linux, hence basic linux commands are helpful to understand.
-Any time I think a command is helpful to know I will let you know.

 Note: this is my first time creating and using a containerized development environment.
 If you have any feedback or notice inconsistencies please inform me.
+More general feedback is also appreciated.
+If there are things which you find unclear feel free to reach out so I can make the changes.

 # Installation #